DIY macrame chain link garland (paper chain style)

 I made a Square Knot bracelet with a boho fringe detail that is pretty much the same concept as a single link in this project.
 I also used Square Knots for my macrame earrings tutorial.

-- Place the longer strands on the outside and the two shorter strands in the center before starting with your Square Knot strand.
-The reason for this is that the outside strands form the knot and get shorter as you keep going and the center stays in place.
+Place the longer strands on the outside and the two shorter strands in the center before starting with your Square Knot strand.
+The reason for this is that the outside strands (working cords) form the knot and get shorter as you keep going and the center stays in place.

-- Here is a visual guide for how to make Square Knots where I used two different colored yarns to help you see how to form the knots.
-When I tie the square knot I keep saying in my head “leftover middle strings” and then “right over the middle strings”.
-Important is that you alternate or you’ll get a spiral.
-(I also have a video about how to make a Square Knot on YouTube if you need to look at that a bit closer)
+Here is a visual guide for how to make Square Knots, where I used two different colored yarns to help you see how to form the knots.
+When I tie the square knot, I keep saying in my head “leftover middle strings” and then “right over the middle strings”.
+Is important that you alternate, or you’ll get a spiral.
+(I also have a video about how to make a Square Knot on YouTube if you need to look at that a bit closer.

-- Next, you will make a link by forming a circle with the Square Knot strands.
+Next, you will make a link, which is basically like a bracelet, by forming a circle with the Square Knot strands.
 Hold the center strands with your fingers.

-- Now tuck the bottom outside strands to the back as well the way you did earlier with the center strands.
-And then add some more glue with the toothpick.
+Then, tuck the bottom outside strands to the back, the same way you did earlier with the center strands.
+After that, add some more glue with the toothpick.

 Photo of finished chain link garlands